 None known - most of the property is buildings and asphalt.
 There is one wooded section with no special attributes.
+Much of that will be retained as open space which will be easement restricted.

-- 6.5.1.6 The proposal will not have an adverse impact upon waterbodies and wetlands. - 6.5.1.7 The proposal will provide for adequate storm water management.
+6.5.1.6 The proposal will not have an adverse impact upon waterbodies and wetlands.

+6.5.1.7 The proposal will provide for adequate storm water management.

 Currently there are drainage swales and catch basins in the driveway and parking areas.
 They will continue to be utilized.
-We will be supplementing the existing system with a new plunge pool to help drainage to the northeast of the GFM building parking lot which will improve the drainage.
-Stormwater changes proposed to the site are in the stormwater plan in Appendix J previously submitted.
 At the end of the first phase there will be an 11% reduction in site impervious surface.
 At the end of the final phase there will be an 18% reduction in site impervious surface.
+Lastly, there will also be constructed a plunge pool in Phase 3.